 Ice Gems are a bit of work but the beauty is worth the effort.
 Photo courtesy of Hurrayic

-Another form of winter art involves freezing colored water to make “gems.”
+Another form of winter art involves freezing colored water to make "gems."
 Place a drop of food coloring into a water balloon, then carefully fill the balloon with water.
 Do this slowly to avoid spills!
 If you can do this with a pitcher and funnel outside, all the better.
 Create multiple balloons containing various colors.
 Knot the end of each balloon and place them in the snow outside to freeze.
-If you don’t have outdoor space, then put the balloons in a plastic bag (to protect against any leakage) and place in your freezer.
+If you don’t have outdoor space, then put the balloons in a plastic bag (to protect against any leakage) and place them in your freezer.
 When they are frozen solid, cut the balloons open.
 Be careful, this can get messy, as there may be some residual colored water; doing this outside with old gloves on is a good idea.
 Once you’ve unmasked your rubies, sapphires, and emeralds, decorate your front porch or stoop with them.

 Frozen bubbles are a cool way to make frigid temperatures fun!
 Photo by Ally Noel